 If you are like me, you are constantly plugged into your email client, except when you are sleeping.

-This is why it drives me a bit crazy when people or companies send automated email newsletters all at the same time.
+This is why it drives me a bit crazy when people or companies send their automated email campaigns all at the same time.
 No one wants to wake up with 50 newsletters in their inbox, and then get another 10 while they are driving home from work.